-The answer to this question used to be no, but now we’re exploring some options for groups to sign up together.
-It may seem strange that we wouldn’t want groups to participate, and in fact, it could be an extremely valuable experience for that group.
+The RZIM Academy is not ideally suited for small groups.
+It could work, but it’s not something we encourage.
+It may seem strange that we wouldn’t want groups to register together, and in fact, it could be an extremely valuable experience for that group.
 The challenge we would face, however, would be that if a significant percentage of a section of students is having regular discussions outside of the online forums, then the online forums will likely be less active, and therefore less helpful as part of the training.
-The main concern is that when we have students who live in parts of the world where opportunities to ask questions and share their insights are very limited, they will be the students whose experience with the training will be most negatively impacted.
-So we are working to find a good solution for all students who might want to enroll as a group that ensures that they remain engaged in the online discussion community as well.
-In the meantime, please direct requests to the RZIM Academy team using the contact form or email address provided on this site.
+The main concern is that when we have students who live in parts of the world where opportunities to ask questions and share their insights are very limited, those will be the students whose experience with the training will be most negatively impacted.
+We also have Everyday Questions, which is a small group curriculum that covers some of the same material.

 What is your re-enrollment policy for those who don’t complete the course?

 We really want everyone to receive a certificate of completion, and we don’t want you to have to pay twice, especially if your availability to participate changes unexpectedly.
 However, we do need to have some general policies in place to ensure that everyone has an incentive to complete the course when they sign up.
 We offer free re-enrollment to anyone who lets us know within the first 6 weeks that they wont’ be able to finish.
 We offer a 50% discount towards re-enrollment to anyone who lets us know after 6 weeks, but before the course ends.
 Just let your moderator know and he or she will help you.